 ♦ You understand the risk to capital in the event of an Issuer default and if the capital protection barrier is breached at maturity.

-♦ You understand the Plan may mature early, returning 100% of your Initial Capital plus a return equivalent to 9.50% per annum.
+♦ You understand the Plan may mature early, returning 100% of your Initial Capital plus the return shown in the plan brochure.

 ♦ You have at least £10,000 to invest.